 f.
 Pre-Reinsurance-Ceded Aggregate Reserve – Description and rationale for methods and assumptions (including liability assumptions, asset assumptions, and starting asset amounts) used in determining the pre-reinsurance-ceded aggregate reserve if they differ from methods and assumptions used in determining the aggregate reserve post-reinsurance-ceded.

-11. Alternative Methodology – The following information regarding the alternative methodology used by the company:
+12. Alternative Methodology for VM-21 – The following information regarding the alternative methodology used by the company:

 a.
 Grouping – Statement that a seriatim approach was used, or a description of how contracts were grouped, if a seriatim approach was not used.